DSC-Unilag/HTML-Study-Group/README.md

   git checkout master
   git merge upstream/master
   ```
-- then once you are done you will see two folders **WEEK1** and **WEEK2**, rename your assignments to your fullname and move them to their respective week folder,
+- then once you are done you will see two folders **WEEK1** and **WEEK2**, in /2020/HTML_CSS rename your assignments to your fullname and move them to their respective week folder,
 - commit your changes and then push
 - that should be all, if you encounter any issue, do well to ask on the whatsapp group chat and i would be glad to help